LSPC currently has 10 staff members. Our staff members work on a variety of

 participation of communities most impacted by incarceration.
 Manuel has extensive community organizing, event logistics, and facilitation experience, but is best known for his relationship building skills.
 He strives to help transform the narrative on how current and formerly-incarcerated people are framed by dominant society to one that promotes a culture of healing through restorative & transformative practices.
 Prior to joining All of Us or None in 2008, Manuel was the outreach coordinator for Project Rebound, a unique program helping formerly-incarcerated people obtain an educational degree at San Francisco State University.
 Manuel lives with his beautiful family in the Bay Area.
 His passion includes his family, culinary, travel, and standing up for truth, equality, and transformative justice.

 Denise Mewbourne, Administrative and Program Support, joined LSPC in April 2013.
-Prior to that, she spent two years as a prison justice activist doing volunteer work for All of Us or None, Occupy 4 Prisoners, and other organizations.
-She combines skills as an organizer, artist, editor, and writer with a lifelong commitment to racial justice, and is honored to be a part of that ongoing struggle.
-She was editor in chief of a multi-ethnic and progressive Oakland-based arts and culture magazine, and has worked as a Theater of the Oppressed facilitator throughout the Bay Area.
+She is the assistant to the Executive Director, and also handles LSPC communications, including print and electronic newsletters and website maintenance.
+She combines skills as an organizer, artist, editor, and writer with a lifelong commitment to racial justice, and is honored to be a part of that ongoing struggle as a staff member of LSPC.
 Denise learned organizing skills from the Challenging White Supremacy workshop, and holds a BA in Creative Writing from San Francisco State University.
-Currently she co-facilitates Occupy 4 Prisoner’s Human Rights Pen Pal Program, helping connect people of conscience outside with politically active people behind the walls.
+Currently she is involved with the Prisoner Hunger Striker Support coalition’s Human Rights Pen Pal program, helping connect people of conscience outside with politically active people behind the walls.